 If you’re lucky enough to have a greenhouse, then there’s absolutely no reason why you can’t get ahead on your gardening this winter.
 Planting directly into the outdoor soil is risky and while it can be worth trying, there are few flowers that would survive it.
 A greenhouse or cold frame serve the similar purpose of protecting your plants from the weather and can also entrap or create heat when necessary.
 This allows for planting and sowing year round.
 Sow and start the January flowers listed below off in a light heat, they require longer growth times and so it’s a great idea to get ahead of the game and with these flowers to plant inJanuary.

 - Antirrhinums (snapdragons)

 Don’t have a greenhouse and don’t have the finances for such a purchase?
 Want to dabble in gardening before investing in a cold frame?
-Not to worry, there’s plenty of flowers you can sow indoors in a potted patch of soil, just be sure to keep them near a window with plenty of light.
+Not to worry, there’s plenty of plants to plant in January indoors in a potted patch of soil, just be sure to keep them near a window with plenty of light.
 Below are flowers you can start growing indoors since they take a while to germinate and flower, the perfect gardening project for January to ensure a stunning ensemble ready for warmer months.

 - Geranium (Pelargonium)

 Many people are under the impression that flower growth is impossible when planted directly into outdoor soil during cold weather conditions.
 While growth can definitely be stunted and will be more of a hit and miss, why not take the chance!
 We’re at a point where it’s still Winter and the ground, though chilled, is certainly not frozen.
 Bulbs are hardier than seeds and so can survive worse conditions.
 It’s a good idea to plant these bulbs into pots so you can bring them indoors during bad cold spells, then when the weather mellows out you can move them directly into your garden.
 These are some bulbs to plant in January.